-Sick of feeling down all winter?
-You might be suffering from seasonal affective disorder and using a “wake up light” could be your saving grace.
+Sick of the “winter blues”, or struggling to sleep in summer all winter?
+You might be suffering from seasonal affective disorder and using a “wake up light” could quite literally transform your life.

 What is S.A.D. and what is a sunrise alarm clock?

 Ever heard of the winter blues?

 Ever wonder why you can feel great on a beautiful sunny morning and struggle to get your head off your pillow on a dark Winter morning?

 Surprisingly, a recorded 2 million people are affected by this (however this figure is likely to be far more than that as most people simply shrug it off) when we have the shorter days and dark mornings.

 How good do you feel when it’s a glorious warm day outside?

 Well you just can’t get the same effect on colder Wintry mornings, and it’s all down to the lack of sunlight.

 It’s only in recent years where these lights have begun to gain in popularity.
 You have to try one for yourself to see the difference a wake up lamp can have in your life, especially one that doubles up as an alarm clock and wakes you up as though it’s a glorious long weekend where you’ve had a nice extra sleep.

 How do YOU feel when waking up in Winter?